Skip navigation

 Board of Commissioners

-On January 13, the Hennepin County Board of Commissioners unanimously advanced a resolution out of committee condemning the actions of Immigration and Customs Enforcement (ICE) in our communities and calling for the removal of ICE from Minnesota.
+On January 27, the Hennepin County Board of Commissioners unanimously passed a resolution condemning the actions of federal agents from Immigration and Customs Enforcement (ICE) and Customs and Border Patrol (CBP) in our communities and calling for the immediate removal of federal immigration enforcement from Minnesota.

 The resolution also directs county administration to develop strategies to protect workers, clients and residents, in partnership with other local and state governments.